Crock Pot Beef Stew is easy, hearty, and comforting. Toss everything into the crock pot at night then pop into the base and cook the next day!

 How to Make This Recipe

-Once the meat and vegetables are tender, whisk together 1/4 cup gluten-free or all-purpose flour (dish will not be GF if using all-purpose flour) with a scoop of the cooking liquid then stream it in and give the stew a big stir.
+Once the meat and vegetables are tender, whisk together 1/4 cup gluten-free flour (or AP flour if not GF) with a scoop of the cooking liquid then stream it in and give the stew a big stir.

 Cook on high for 30-45 more minutes, or until the stew is slightly thickened, then stir in 1/2 cup frozen peas and let them warm through for about 5 minutes.
-Serve with a side salad, bread, or crostini for dunking, then dig in!
+Serve with a side salad, Gluten Free Focaccia, or crostini for dunking, then dig in!

 More Crock Pot Recipes You’ll Love